krg25/IT490-RabbitMQ/README.md

-# RabbitMQ Scripts, I will explain how to use this soon
+# RabbitMQ Scripts

+The master branch of this repo is the testing grounds for each machine's rabbit-related scripts.
+Check the branches for information pertaining to specific machines.